pombase/website/frontend/src/docs/faq/how-can-i-retrieve-a-gene-sequence-including-upstream-and-downstream-sequences.md

 You can retrieve sequences from a gene page or in the Genome Browser.

-**On the gene page:**Scroll down or click the quick link to the Sequence section of the page, where there is a set of pre-set one-click options and a Custom option.
+**On the gene page**: Scroll down or click the quick link to the Sequence section of the page, where there is a set of pre-set one-click options and a Custom option.
 For protein-coding genes, there are pre-set options to retrieve the coding sequence (CDS), CDS + UTRs, CDS + UTRs + introns,